Hallucination Score: Towards Mitigating Hallucinations in Generative Image Super-Resolution: Mitigating Hallucinations in GSR

 \textbf{Results.} We aggregate our results in Table \ref{tab:results_injection}.
-For reference, we include results on bicubic upsampling (Bicubic) along with four standard models (Swin2SR, StableSR, SeeSR, and PASD), which conform to the perception-distortion trade-off \cite{blau2018perception}.
-In particular, we observe Bicubic and non-diffusion Swin2SR perform very well in terms of low-level metrics (PSNR, SSIM), but quite poorly according to NR-IQA metrics.
-In addition, our HS consistently scores Bicubic and Swin2SR the highest, as they output blurry, rather than hallucinatory content when confronted by uncertainty in the LRI.
+We compare to bicubic upsampling (Bicubic) and Swin2SR, along with four diffusion-based GSR models (StableSR, SeeSR, PASD, and PiSA), which span the perception-distortion trade-off \cite{blau2018perception}.
+In particular, Bicubic and the non-diffusion Swin2SR perform very well on low-level metrics (PSNR, SSIM), but quite poorly according to NR-IQA metrics.
+In addition, our HS consistently scores Bicubic and Swin2SR the highest, as they output blurry, rather than hallucinatory, content when confronted by uncertainty in the LRI.

-Our primary comparison, however, is between SeeSR and PASD pre-trained base models, and their variants aligned with mid-level semantic features, \textit{+DINO+MUSIQ} and \textit{+CLIP-ST/CLS+MUSIQ}.
-We observe that our models outperform their counterparts on HS despite maintaining perceived quality (MUSIQ, Sharpness), and striking a balance between reference-based low-level fidelity (PSNR, SSIM) and perceptual quality (LPIPS, DISTS).
-Besides quantitative comparisons, we show some sample outputs in Fig.~\ref{fig:visinjection} for illustrative visual comparisons.
-We see that our approach improves over hallucinations while achieving comparable, and even improving perceptual quality.